facebookincubator/velox/velox/docs/functions/presto/string.rst

     Returns the rest of ``string`` from the starting position ``start``.
     Positions start with ``1``.
 A negative starting position is interpreted as being relative to the end of the string.
+Return empty When the negative starting position is left of the first character.

 .. function:: substr(string, start, length) -> varchar

     Returns a substring from ``string`` of length ``length`` from the starting position ``start``.
 Positions start with ``1``.
 A negative starting position is interpreted as being relative to the end of the string.
+    Return empty When the negative starting position is left of the first character.

 .. function:: trim(string) -> varchar